Ami Dror

 Ami Dror (עמי דרור) is an Israeli businessman, educator, activist, and a leader of the protests against the judicial reform being promoted by the thirty-seventh government of Israel headed by Benjamin Netanyahu.

 Early life and education

 Ami Dror was born and raised in Ashkelon, to Aviva (Laskov) and Arie Dror.
 His father was a Holocaust survivor from Romania, and his mother was born in Israel.
 As a member of a religious family, he was educated at the Sinai School in Ashkelon and was active in the Bnei Akiva movement.

 Career

 IDF and Shin Bet service

 He served as a tank commander in the Armored Corps.
-After his release from the IDF, he attended an aircraft security course and the day after the assassination Yitzhak Rabin, he joined Shin Bet's Personal Security Unit, in which he was in charge of securing Shimon Peres and was the commander of the security squad for Benjamin Netanyahu and Ehud Barak.
+After his release from the IDF, he attended an aircraft security course and the day after the assassination of Yitzhak Rabin, he joined Shin Bet's Personal Security Unit, in which he was in charge of securing Shimon Peres and was the commander of the security squad for Benjamin Netanyahu and Ehud Barak.
 After completing his service in the unit in 2000, he joined the Foreign Ministry and served in Dublin and Marseille, until 2003.